hif/TwistedBrew/README.md

 Add **ipv6** in **/etc/modules** for ZeroMQ communication so that it survives reboot.

+If you get a ZMQError when starting up, check the config file and make sure the IP address is correct.

 ###The DS18B20 temperature probe

 To be able to use the probe you have to enabling the 1-wire communication device kernel modules in linux.
 Here is how it is done in Debian (also Rasbian).